 Countless attempts have been made to replace missing teeth with dental implants.
-These implants have taken various forms, including screws, posts, blades and grids of metal.
+These implants have taken various forms, including screws, posts, blades, and grids of metal.
 They were very unpredictable and generally failed because they were placed into the jaw in a fashion that allowed soft connective tissue to grow between the implant and the bone.
-This thin layer of “gum-like” tissue often resulted in looseness of the implant or infection in only five to 10 years.
+This thin layer of “gum-like” tissue often resulted in the implant or infection looseness in only five to 10 years.

 This was the unsure state of dental implants until 1982.
-At that time Dr. P.I.
+At that time, Dr. P.I.
 Branemark, a Swedish surgeon, published the results of over 25 years of work with implants.
 His findings have significantly altered the way many dental implants have been performed since that time.

-In the 1950s Dr. Branemark was analyzing the repair process of bone tissue.
-During these experiments he and his colleagues serendipitously discovered that living bone tissue had the ability to bond directly with the space-age metal titanium.
+In the 1950s, Dr. Branemark was analyzing the repair process of bone tissue.
+During these experiments, he and his colleagues serendipitously discovered that living bone tissue had the ability to bond directly with the space-age metal titanium.

 This process, which Dr. Branemark called “osseointegration,” led to a scientific breakthrough in long-term tooth replacement.
-Combining specially designed titanium implants with a highly refined surgical process, patients can now be provided with an alternative to bridges, partial dentures or full dentures.
+Combining specially designed titanium implants with a highly refined surgical process, patients can now be provided with an alternative to bridges, partial dentures, or full dentures.

-The first Branemark implant patients were treated in 1965 and those implants are still functioning today.
+The first Branemark implant patients were treated in 1965, and those implants are still functioning today.

-Today, we have Computer guided implant placement technoligy.
+Today, we have Computer-guided implant placement technology.

 Computer technology uses three-dimensional CAT scans for the selection and placement of dental implants.
 This technology can determine bone density and the best location for implants.
-Patients who previously were not candidates for manual placement may now be candidates for computer guided dental implants.
+Patients who previously were not candidates for manual placement may now be candidates for computer-guided dental implants.

 Multiple dental implants